Leflunomide: Medical use

 Rheumatoid arthritis and psoriatic arthritis are the only indications that have received regulatory approval.
 Arava was developed by Sanofi Aventis and approved by the U.S. Food and Drug Administration in 1998.
-Clinical studies regarding the following diseases have been conducted: There have been reports on potential re-purposing of leflunomide for treatment of solid tumors with tumor suppressor, PTEN, loss.
-In PTEN negative tumors, leflunomide causes synthetic lethality potentially due to increased demand on pyrimidines in these faster growing cells.
+There have been reports on potential re-purposing of leflunomide for treatment of solid tumors with loss of function of the tumor suppressor gene PTEN.
+In PTEN-deficient tumors, leflunomide causes synthetic lethality potentially due to increased demand on pyrimidines in these faster growing cells.
+Clinical studies regarding the following diseases have been conducted: